 The MiaMily 360 is one of the best quality baby carriers you can buy.
 I love that the fabric is organic cotton because I feel better knowing my baby is cuddling up against a safe material.

 With a mind-blowing nine different positions for your baby, you’ll never get bored and neither will your baby.
 The top-notch safety materials this backpack uses makes me feel better about how it will hold up month after month.
-The fact you can easily adjust this carrier and reach the adjustment system without help is nice too.
+The fact you can easily adjust this without help is also a nice touch.

-Baby carrying can take some getting used to at first, but it’s a great way to have close contact while still getting some things done.
-If you’re new to the baby carrying world, I’d love to hear your opinion about any carriers you’ve tried.
+Baby carrying can take some getting used to at first, but it’s a great way to have close contact while still getting things done.
+If you’re new to baby-wearing, I’d love to hear your opinion about any carriers you’ve tried.